 You do not have permission to view this object’s security properties

-There could be many causes behind this issue.
+There could be many causes responsible for the “You do not have permission to view this object’s security properties” error on a Windows PC.
 Some of them are as follows:

 - A service or program might be using the file or folder simultaneously, thus preventing your access to the system.